edtbl76/EffectiveJava/src/main/java/Methods_7/ParameterValidation_49/ParameterValidation.md

 attempts to USE the return value.
     - this is later (maybe much moreso) than the point at which we passed in the invalid data.
     - (i.e. )

+Constructors
+- special case of validating stored parameters
+- this is the MOST critical application of this rule
+    - we should NEVER EVER create objects that violate class invariants.

+Exceptions: <br>
+In some cases, there are exceptions to the rule of paramter validation before computation
+- when validity check is prohibitively expensive/impractical AND the check is performed implicitly during the c computation

+    EX:
+        Given a method that sorts a lists of objects (i.e. Collections.sort(List<>))
+        - all of the lists must be mutually comparable to one another.
+        - during the process of sorting the list, we will be comparing each object to another object in the list
+        - If at any time two objects are NOT comparable, the comparison will throw "ClassCastException"

+DOWNSIDE of implicit validation:
+- implicit validation can result in loss of FAILURE ATOMICITY (Item 76)
+    - when performing explicit validation, we define the exception that can be thrown if something goes wrong
+    - when performing implicit validation, the exception is determined by the computation being performed, so there is a chance that the exception thrown by an implicit validation violation will NOT be the same exception (or one of) that is defined as a throwable by the method being called to perform the computation.
+    - WORKAROUND
+        - use EXCEPTION TRANSLATION (Item 73) to translate the "Natural Exception" (the one thrown implicitly) into the documented exception

 ## BEST PRACTICES
 - Use Objects.requireNonNull() instead of performing "manual null checks anymore."